alaamjadi/WebDev_Hypermedia-4-Applications-Web-and-Multimedia/public/backend/README.md

 We used localhost testing environment for development.
 The environment composed by Node.js, Postgres and PGAdmin.

-The production environment is hosted on Render Cloud.
+The production environment is hosted on Render.
 They provide a ready to use Postgres database and a NodeJS environment.

 ![Render Deployment](img/render-deployment.jpg "Render Deployment")